Remote Work: A Manual for Humans

 It’s okay to accept medication if you need it, but I would advise that it should be seen as something to get you to therapy or to start changing your behaviour.
 That’s not going to hold up for everyone, it’s only my opinion so take it with a grain of salt.
 But if you’re taking stimulants, antidepressants, or anti-anxiety medication, try to view it as a short term intervention.
 For ADD, your habits of distraction can be rewritten.
 For anxiety and depression, your relation to external and internal stimuli can change.
 Don’t be complacent if the drugs make you feel better – you should still be trying to compensate in your behaviours and change your patterns of thought and behaviour.
 Antidepressants (eg SSRIs) increase BDNF (brain-derived neurotropic factor) after approximately 6 weeks, which spurs neuronal growth in your brain.
 That means you’re making new connections.
 You can think and act differently in the face of stressors and emotions.

-People think of anti-depressants as a daily treatment but more research shows that new “breakthrough” treatments for depression, such as the dissociative-anaesthetic ketamine, have the same result (increased BDNF) in a single dose and can relieve treatment-resistent depression for weeks or months.
-New research is showing that our old ideas about depression being due to “low serotonin” may be wrong or over-simplified – it’s being stuck in the same groove that’s the issue.
+People think of anti-depressants as a daily treatment but more research shows that new “breakthrough” treatments for depression that do not boost serotonin, such as the NMDA-receptor-antagonist ketamine, but have some similar effects to weeks of SSRI treatment (increased BDNF and neuronal growth).
+New research is showing that our old ideas about depression being due to “low serotonin” may be wrong or over-simplified – it’s being stuck in the same groove that I believe is the issue.
 I’m over-simplifying the science myself in my statements here (there are many factors such as stress induced inflammation and astrocytic cell function at play which science is only just starting to uncover.)
 In my view, the goal of drug intervention is to spur change in your brain and you work from where you are – I mention this as I would like you to think about any depression/anxiety/ADD treatment not as the fix, but the starting point for change.
-This neuronal growth/neurogenesis is your opportunity to break out of your well-worn grooves and create new thinking and behaviours in response to stimuli.
-Drug intervention, in my opinion, should be considered an event in a process of inner work, not a cure.
-Accept the intervention if you need it.
-Just be cautious if you think you’re fixed – don’t get complacent about the real changes needed.
+These drugs often create dependence and the cure may be worse than the illness, especially with long term anti-anxiety medications.
+I have a friend who stopped taking anti-anxiety medication and it took him a year to feel normal again.
+The withdrawal had other negative effects in his life so the cost of using these drugs could literally take years to “pay back” when you try to stop.

 There are a few supplements I would highlight for further research.
 Those I mention here allow your body to recover readily from stressful periods, both long term, and also to use in response to difficult periods at work.
 This section is not exhaustive and I am making inexact/blanket statements – do your own research and discuss with your doctor.